Generalized disconnection exponents: Introduction

 \subsection{Main results on radial hypergeometric SLE}

 In this section, we will present our main results on a new family of radial SLEs, that we call radial hypergeometric SLE.
 This family depends on $\kappa$ and two additional parameters $\mu$ and $\nu$.
-It is a natural but substantial generalisation of the family of radial SLE$_\kappa(\rho)$s.
+It is a natural but substantial generalization of the family of radial SLE$_\kappa(\rho)$s.
 It is the main tool to construct the general radial restriction measures and to derive the exponents in Theorem~\ref{main-theorem}.

 Since the invention of SLE by Schramm in \cite{MR1776084}, many variants of SLE have been introduced.
-The most common variants are chordal and radial SLE$_\kappa(\rho)$s.
-More complicated variants of SLE involving hypergeometric functions have also appeared in the study of multiple SLEs (see for example \cite{MR2358649, MR2187598, MR2310306}), the time reversal of SLE$_\kappa(\rho)$s \cite{MR2646499} (where they were called ``intermediate SLEs'') and so on.
-We also introduced in \cite{MR3827221} a four-parameter family of chordal hypergeometric SLEs that contain the previously mentioned chordal SLEs as a sub-family.
-Here, we continue to use the terminology ``hypergeometric SLE'' (and the abbreviation ``hSLE'') that was first employed in \cite{MR3827221} for the chordal case.
+The most common variants are chordal and radial SLE$_\kappa(\rho)$s (see \cite{MR1992830}).
+These SLEs depend on one additional marked point on the boundary, apart from the starting and ending points of the curve.
+In the chordal setting, more complicated variants of SLE involving hypergeometric functions have appeared in the study of \emph{multiple SLEs} (it is a system of $n$ curves so that each curve has the law of an SLE in the complement of the other $n-1$ curves).
+There are numerous works on this subject, see for example \cite{MR2358649, MR2187598, MR2310306}.
+Hypergeometric functions have also appeared in the driving function of \emph{intermediate SLEs}, which were introduced by Zhan in \cite{MR2646499}.
+This family depends on $\kappa$ and an additional parameter $\rho$.
+These SLEs depend on two marked points on the boundary (in addition to the starting and ending points of the curve).
+They were shown in \cite{MR2646499} to be the time reversal of chordal SLE$_\kappa(\rho)$s as one of its marked points tends to the starting point.

+The family of (chordal) hypergeometric SLEs considered in \cite{MR3827221} depends on $\kappa$ and three additional parameters, and are denoted there by hSLE$_\kappa (\mu,\nu, \lambda)$.
+These SLEs, like intermediate SLEs, also depend on two marked points on the boundary (in addition to the starting and ending points of the curve).
+The family of chordal hSLEs strictly contains the family of intermediate SLEs, since it has two more parameters.
+The family of intermediate SLEs further contains as a special case the marginal law of one SLE in the configuration of multiple SLEs with $n=2$.
+The family of hypergeometric SLEs also contains the family of chordal SLE$_\kappa(\rho_1, \rho_2)$ with two marked points on the boundary.